Instant Pot Chicken Legs are easy to make and result in a supremely tender chicken that goes with any sauce and side dish for a quick meal.

 - 2 cloves garlic

-- Season the chicken legs with the dry rub or seasoning salt.
+- Season the chicken legs with the seasoning salt or dry rub.

-- Add water to the Instant Pot and insert the trivet.
+- Add water and garlic to the Instant Pot and insert the trivet.

 - Set the chicken legs on the trivet, skin side up.

 - Lock lid.
-Press the Pressure Cook button and set to 12 minutes.
+Press the Pressure Cook button and set to 10 minutes.
 Let pressure release naturally for 5 minutes, then do a quick release of the remaining pressure.
+When cooking from frozen, cook for 14 minutes with a 5 minute natural release.